trwong/fakebook/README.md

 Fakebook was designed to closely mimic the functionality and look and feel of Facebook.
 With a two-week time period in mind, I prioritized implementing the core set of features.

 ## Technologies
+On the backend, I used Rails for its RESTful architecture and built in relational databases.
+Redux was used on the frontend to maintain seperate slice of reducers and actions for users, posts, and comments.

 ### Additional Resources
 * [Proposal Wireframes] (https://github.com/trwong/fakebook/wiki/Wireframes)